Breadcrumbs Home ›

 Set up in 2016, the New Zealand Space Agency is the lead government agency for space policy, regulation and business development.

-Pillar 2 of the European Union’s largest-ever research and innovation programme, Horizon Europe, is now open to applications from New Zealand researchers and organisations.
-New Zealand-based researchers can now join or lead Horizon Europe projects and receive funding on equal terms with their European counterparts.
+New Zealand is an associated country in Pillar 2 of Horizon Europe, the world's largest multilateral research and innovation programme.
+New Zealand-based researchers and organisations can join or lead Horizon Europe projects and receive funding on equal terms with their European counterparts.